WITH AFTER STROKE SPEECH PROBLEMS

 you are lucky, both of you...together...decide to continue on with it.

 You start over...and over and over again...if needed.
 Sometimes,

 If you are having problems with your speech, please join our

-and get some questions answered.
-Mayby you want to
+discussion and get some with questions you may have.
+Mayby you

 No reproduction all permitted without Permission